Slack Community Widget for Website. Web API + OAuth - Poper

 From Slack workspace to your site

-Your Slack workspace reviews.
-Now on your own domain.
+Your Slack workspace feed, now on your domain.

 slack.com